Nessjk/setup-gridfs-stream-to-view-multiple-images-in-screen/readme.md

 uploadImages(conn, "./images"); // uncomment it.
 then comment it out so you don't create unwanted files in the DB

+##Then we display the images on the rout
 ```
 app.get("/:img"
 ```